Did The Great Sphinx Of Giza Have A Twin And Was It Destroyed By A Lightning Strike?

 Did A Lightning Strike Destroy The Second Sphinx?

 El Shammaa has investigated images taken by NASA’s Endeavor Satellite.
-In his opinion there is an underground anomaly near the great Sphinx and he thinks those are the remains of the twin.
+He thinks there is an underground anomaly near the great Sphinx, and those are the remains of the twin.

 What destroyed the second sphinx is unknown, but El Shammaa speculated it could have been lightning.